ampache/python3-ampache/docs/MANUAL.md

 user(username)

-This get an user public information
+This gets a user's public information

 * username = (string)